Kinae/EsperPP/README.md

 Some time have passed and now there are customization and a ton of new features (list below).

 ####Update:
-From version 9.1.0.1 there are some customization options
+From version 9.1.0.1 there are some customization options.

 ##Goal:
 Provide a cleaner Psi Point tracking interface and some additional aid for Espers.